showermat/squashserve/README.md

 The ZSR format is fairly simple.
 It consists of:

   - Header: the four ASCII bytes `!ZSR` followed by an eight-byte integer specifying the start byte of the index
   - Volume metadata: the one-byte number of volume metadata, followed by the following for each datum:
       - The two-byte length of the key and the key itself
       - The two-byte length of the value and the value itself
   - File metadata: the one-byte number of file metadata, followed by the following for each datum:
       - The two-byte length of the key and the key itself

-  - Data: the XZ-compressed archive data for the files, extending to the last byte before the index

-  - The eight-byte number of index entries; that is, the total number of files and directories stored in the index

-  - Index: an index entry for each file, consisting of:
+  - Data: a data entry for each file, consisting of:

-      - The eight-byte offset to the end of this node (beginning of the next node for each node but the last) in the file, creating an on-disk linked list of nodes

       - The eight-byte ID of this entry's parent, or 0 for the root (index IDs are assigned in the order entries are stored in the index, starting with 0 for the root)
       - The one-byte type of the file: 1 for directory, 2 for regular file, 3 for symbolic link
       - The two-byte length of the entry's name and the name itself
       - If the entry is a *file*:

-          - The eight-byte start position and length of the file's compressed data in the archive

-          - The eight-byte size of the file when decompressed

           - For each file metadatum defined at the beginning of the archive:
               - The two-byte length of the value and the value itself
+          - The eight-byte size of the file when decompressed
+          - The length of the file's compressed data
+          - The file's data, compressed in XZ format
       - If the entry is a *link*:
           - The eight-byte ID of the entry to which this link points
+      - If the entry is a *directory*:
+          - The eight-byte number of children of this directory
+          - For each child:
+              - The eight-byte hash of the child's name
+              - The eight-byte ID of the child
+  - Index: one entry for each file, allowing fast random access to any file by ID
+      - The eight-byte number of index entries; that is, the total number of files and directories stored in the index
+      - For each file, the offset from the start of the data section to the start of the data entry for that file
   - User data: arbitrary user-defined data may follow the archive.
 (This is used, for example, to store the search index for volumes.)
 This region of the file is made available to the user as a `std::istream` when the file is opened.

 The encoder for the file format is implemented in `zsr.cpp`.
 I provide a small utility for command-line compression and decompression of ZSR files in `zsrutil.cpp`.
 Its usage is as follows: